nastyasteshchenko/linkedhashset/README.md

 # LAB1 Linkedhashset
-Implement a linkedhash set based on a given interface.
+Implement a linkedhashset based on a given interface.
 The algorithm for resolving collisions is left to the discretion of the student.

-Requirements:
+<u>Requirements:</u>

 *  Each public method should be covered by tests
 *  The methods should be documented (in English)
 *  There should be no memory leaks in the program, and this should be demonstrated to the teacher when passing
 *  The program should be built using cmake

-Interface
+<u>Interface</u>

 ```
 typedef student element;